praeludiumOrbis/Riplay/README.md

 # Riplay
 Riplay is a python script that downloads a Ripple user's top 50 best replays and saves it to a folder.

-[Ripple](https://ripple.moe/) is a custom osu! server with over 25,000 users.
+[Ripple](https://ripple.moe/) is a custom osu! server with over 25,000 users, so feel free to check it out.

 # Setup & Usage
 * Install Dependencies using `python -m pip install -r requirements.txt`